elfxiong/wiktionary-translations-parser/README.md

 - `beautifulsoup4`: used for parsing html.
 - `requests`: used to make http calls and fetch `.html` from the Intenet.
 Will eventually be removed as we will be dealing with locally stored files.
 - `pycountry` and `iso-639`: used for conversion between language codes.
+Used when you do not specify an wiktionary edition code.
+- `repoze.lru`: LRU cache which significantly improve performance for `.zim`.

 Install in a `virtualenv` as appropriate.
-To install all dependencies:
+To install all dependencies (you don't have to):

     $ pip install -r requirements.txt